NYCComptroller/Checkbook/documentation/email-social-media-alerts/README.md

 for that alert, with ":count" substituted by the new result count that caused the alert.

-The best method to create an Twitter alert is to create an email alert and then modify the `checkbook_alerts` table directly.
+The best method to create a Twitter alert is to create an email alert and then modify the `checkbook_alerts` table directly.